-The Santa Cruz Banana Belt: Gardening in the County's Goldilocks Microclimate
+The Santa Cruz Banana Belt: Gardening in the County's Most Balanced Microclimate

 This narrow zone combines the best of coastal and inland conditions: mild winters with minimal frost, warm (but not extreme) summers, good sunshine without the daily marine layer, and stable temperatures that make year-round gardening not just possible but easy.